CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Crafting items in Crestfallen have four specific levels, which are Basic, Augmentation, Mastery, and Technology.

 ### Basic Build items and uses
 All basic build items last for the duration of the event, until used, or until destroyed.
 A break effect will destroy a basic build item.
 These items are marked on the character sheet and cannot be traded between characters after creation.
 All Basic Build items require an appropriate physical representation in their description.
 This item is required to use the effect of a Basic Build Item.
-One Basic Crafting Component creates 5 items or the Craft effect.
+One Basic Crafting Component and 30 minutes of roleplay (acting out the brewing, building, or enchanting) creates 5 items or the Craft effect from one appropriate craft.

 #### Alchemy Basic Build Items